 Credit Lyonnais in 2004 pleaded guilty to criminal charges of making false statements to federal banking regulators as part of a settlement.
 The French government on behalf of Credit Lyonnais also settled for $600 million with California insurance regulators before the trial, leaving Artemis the only defendant in the civil case.

 Artemis agreed to pay $185 million as part of the $770 million settlement with France and Credit Lyonnais to resolve the federal investigation into the Executive Life purchase.
 Artemis and its officers, who cooperated with the investigation, didn’t face criminal charges.

-Artemis, Credit Lyonnais and MAAF last year separately settled claims by American International Group Inc. (AIG)’s SunAmerica for a combined $236.5 million to resolve claims by the AIG unit that it was defrauded when it bought a 33 percent stake in New California Holdings Inc., the new holding company for the restructured Executive Life, not knowing that the French owners were a front for Credit Lyonnais.
+Artemis, Credit Lyonnais and MAAF last year separately settled claims by American International Group Inc. (AIG:US)’s SunAmerica for a combined $236.5 million to resolve claims by the AIG unit that it was defrauded when it bought a 33 percent stake in New California Holdings Inc., the new holding company for the restructured Executive Life, not knowing that the French owners were a front for Credit Lyonnais.

 The French state had to bail out Credit Lyonnais in 1995 and transferred the unprofitable assets, including those related to Executive Life, to state-owned Consortium de Realisation.
 The bank was set up in 1863 to fund businesses in the French town of Lyon.
 Credit Agricole SA (ACA) bought Credit Lyonnais in 2003.

 The case is Garamendi v.
 Altus Finance SA, 99-02829, U.S. District Court, Central District of California (Los Angeles).

 To contact the reporter on this story: Edvard Pettersson in Los Angeles at firstname.lastname@example.org.